asdera/AsuPathFinder/README.md

 ![Screenshot](screenshot.png)

 Welcome to my very own Pathfinding Visualizer!
-Inspired by a friend, we started discussing graph theory and I wanted to instinctively develop all the essential searching algorithms by myself.
-Afterwards, we also started looking into maze generation.
+Inspired by a friend, we started discussing graph theory and I wanted to instinctively develop the essential searching algorithms on my own.
+Afterwards, we also looked into maze generation.

 Try it on my github website: https://asdera.github.io/AsuPathFinder